-The animals are stored underground, dug up by the wolves using their front feet.
+The animals are stored underground and dug up by the wolves using their front paws.
 Once the meat is inside, the wolf uses its nose to replace the dirt.
-Caching is more popular in the colder northern and Arctic territories.
+Caching is more prevalent in the colder northern and Arctic territories.

 Caching is quite common for mammals, and scientists believe that this is to keep the food for later times.
-Scientists believe that this behavior is used to distract them from the killing memories, which can be stressful for them.
+Scientists think that this behavior is used to distract them from the killing memories, which can be stressful.

 How Much Do Wolves Drink?

 Wolves depend on their prey for a lot of their water intake.
-Wolves generally need between a quarter to three-quarters of a gallon a water per day.
+Wolves generally need between a quarter to three-quarters of a gallon of water per day.

-The amount of extra water they need per day depends on the climate they are in, the size of animals they have recently eaten, and the animal’s moisture content.
+The amount of extra water they need per day depends on their climate, the size of animals they have recently eaten, and the animal’s moisture content.

 Moisture is also extracted from other food sources.
-Fruits such as apples and pears, insects, earthworms, and berries, including blueberries and raspberries, all contain moisture that the wolf can extract.
+Fruits such as apples and pears, insects, earthworms, and berries, including blueberries and raspberries, contain water that the wolf can extract.

 What Do Wolves Need To Survive?